-- 1. Before starting any chemical use, visiting scientists and volunteers performing procedures within the laboratory must receive equivalent training as other employees on the hazards and safety precautions, including requirements for use of PPE. - Visitors, such as emergency responders, facilities workers and contractors, must be protected from the hazards within the laboratory (e.g., surfaces and equipment must be decontaminated and cleaned prior to allowing visitors to contact such surfaces and equipment.)
-Information about preparing work areas and equipment for servicing by maintenance personnel is in Section 4.G of this manual and online.
-Information about decontaminating equipment and facilities for disposal or lab relocation is in Section 4.H..
+- Before starting any chemical use, visiting scientists and volunteers performing procedures within the laboratory must receive equivalent training as other employees on the hazards and safety precautions, including requirements for use of PPE. - Visitors, such as emergency responders, facilities personnel and contractors, must be protected from the hazards within the laboratory (e.g., surfaces and equipment must be decontaminated and cleaned prior to allowing visitors to contact such surfaces and equipment.)
+Information about preparing work areas and equipment for servicing by maintenance personnel is in Section 4.G of this manual and in the Notice of Cleaning and Decontamination Form; information about decontaminating equipment and facilities for disposal or lab relocation is in Section 4.H.